How To Brew Chai In A Teapot

 Photo by Tanushree Rao on Unsplash

-Because I used Sweet’n’Sticky Honey Chai in this test I don't have to add any additional honey or sweetener, so it’s just a matter of pouring the tea into my favourite teacup and adding a good dash of milk.
+Because I used Sweet’n’Sticky Honey Chai in this test I didn't need to add any additional honey or sweetener, so it’s just a matter of pouring the tea into my favourite teacup and adding a good dash of milk.

 CAN YOU OVER-BREW COLLOMBATTI NATURALS CHAI?

-The longer you brew your chai the better the taste and stronger the flavour will be.
-As our black tea is low in tannin's, it won’t turn bitter and have won’t develop that over powering tannin taste.
+As our black tea is low in tannin's, it won’t turn bitter and have won’t develop that overpowering tannin taste. which is great news as the longer you brew our chai the better the flavour will be.

 This means you can go back for a second cup and it will taste just as good as the first, if not better!